The Steep Price of No Hair in a Modified Loop Quantum Cosmology: Introduction

 LQC applies techniques from loop quantum gravity, a non-perturbative and background-independent canonical quantization of gravity, to symmetry reduced cosmological spacetimes \cite{Ashtekar:2011ni}.
-A key prediction of this framework is that the big bang singularity is replaced with a quantum bounce in the Planck regime \cite{Ashtekar:2006rx, Ashtekar:2006uz, Ashtekar:2006wn}.
-For a spatially flat, homogeneous, and isotropic universe with a massless scalar field playing the role of clock, which turns out to be an exactly solvable model \cite{Ashtekar:2007em}, many contrasting results in comparison to Wheeler-DeWitt theory have been obtained \cite{Ashtekar:2007em,Craig:2010ai,Craig:2010vf}.
+A key prediction of this framework is that the big bang singularity is replaced with a quantum bounce in the Planck regime \cite{Ashtekar:2006rx, Ashtekar:2006wn}.
+For a spatially flat, homogeneous, and isotropic universe with a massless scalar field playing the role of clock, which turns out to be an exactly solvable model \cite{Ashtekar:2007em}, many contrasting results in comparison to Wheeler-DeWitt theory have been obtained.
 For example, it can be shown that the bounce occurs for all the states in the physical Hilbert space \cite{Ashtekar:2007em}; the probability of singularity resolution is exactly unity in an exactly solvable model of LQC \cite{Craig:2013mga}; and for an initialized state in either the contracting or expanding branch, the Krylov complexity remains finite at the bounce \cite{Motaharfar:2025gxz}.
 At the fundamental level, singularity resolution in LQC arises due to underlying quantum geometry, which causes the spacetime curvature to be bounded.
 The resolution of big bang singularity has also been generalized to other spacetimes, including in the presence of spatial curvature \cite{close-open-lqc}, inflationary potential \cite{Giesel:2020raf}, anisotropies \cite{Ashtekar:2009vc, Ashtekar:2009um, Wilson-Ewing:2010lkm,Martin-Benito:2009xaf,Diener:2017lde}, and in the presence of Fock quantized inhomogeneities \cite{Garay:2010sk}.
-Interestingly, extensive numerical simulations have demonstrated that the underlying quantum evolution can be captured using an effective spacetime description \cite{Diener:2014mia, Diener:2014hba, Diener:2017lde}.
+Interestingly, extensive numerical simulations have demonstrated that the underlying quantum evolution can be captured using an effective spacetime description \cite{Diener:2014mia, Diener:2017lde}.
 Assuming the validity of effective dynamics, the phenomenological implications of LQC for several cosmological models have been extensively studied (see Refs. \cite{Li:2023dwy, Li:2021mop} and references therein for a comprehensive review).
-Importantly, the bounds on the energy density, expansion, and anisotropic shear scalar in different models have been found \cite{Gupt:2011jh, Singh:2013ava, McNamara:2022dmf}, and strong curvature singularities have been shown to be generically resolved in isotropic models \cite{Singh:2009mz, Singh:2010qa, Saini:2018tto} as well as anisotropic models \cite{strong-singularity-resolution}.
+Importantly, the bounds on the energy density, expansion, and anisotropic shear scalar in different models have been found \cite{Gupt:2011jh, Singh:2013ava, McNamara:2022dmf}, and strong curvature singularities have been shown to be generically resolved in isotropic models \cite{Singh:2009mz, Saini:2018tto} as well as anisotropic models \cite{strong-singularity-resolution}.
 It has also been shown that a viable inflationary model can be constructed from highly anisotropic initial conditions \cite{Gupt:2013swa, Martineau:2017sti}.
-Similarly, ekpyrotic scenarios have been studied in LQC to show that they can be non-singular \cite{Bojowald:2004kt, Singh:2006im, Wilson-Ewing:2013bla}.
-It has been shown that anisotropic shear can be tamed because of the union of quantum geometry effects and ekpyrosis \cite{Cailleteau:2009fv, Brown:2024xta}.